NSBozkurtG/triathlon-data-science-fitness-fatigue-model/README.md

 - Engineer features like 3-week and 7-week rolling metrics
 - Calculate the ACWR to estimate load spikes
 - Flag risky weeks and visualize fatigue risk clearly
-- Turn personal fitness data into a portfolio-ready ML-style case

 ---